 An outside curve is hard to pivot around because the long presser foot holds the fabric.
 As you come around the curve, lift the presser foot and move the fabric from underneath the foot.
 Lower the foot and stitch a little more.
 Repeat as needed to complete the curve.

 To stitch an inside curve straighten the curve out as you stitch.

 For more serger information, check out the complete article, "Meet Your Serger" in Threads issue 160 on sale March 6, 2012.

-Posted on Jan 24th, 2013 in online extras, how-to, tips & tricks, fundamentals, Pamela Leggett
+Posted on in online extras, All How-To, tips & tricks, fundamentals, Pamela Leggett